mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 purchase_url: https://amzn.to/2IBnZ8I
 ---

-TODO: Short summary
+The idea of social capital has interested me for a long time, but when I finally sat down to read this book, it was painfully dry.
+It offers an eye-opening investigation into the many ways that civic engagement has declined in the US, but it was a real slog to get through.

+<!--more-->

+I find [the idea of social capital](/book-reports/bowling-alone/#social-capital) fascinating, and I was hoping to come away with a better understanding of how to foster it in a community.
+Social capital has a substantial effect on how society functions, but I think people forget about it when  considering policy issues.
+In that way, the book reminded me of [*Happy City*](/book-reports/happy-city/), which described how city design affects happiness and community bonds among residents.
+The difference is that *Happy City* found ways to make the research lively and engaging, whereas *Bowling Alone* felt like it was just endlessly throwing charts at me.

 {{<notice type="info">}}
-**Note**: A [revised edition](https://amzn.to/38LnofQ) came out while I was reading the book, but my notes are for the [first edition](https://amzn.to/2IBnZ8I).
+**Note**: A [revised 2020 edition](https://amzn.to/38LnofQ) came out while I was reading the book, but my notes are for the [first edition](https://amzn.to/2IBnZ8I), published in 2001.
 {{</notice>}}

-<!--more-->

 ---

 ## What I Liked

 * The history of social and political group membership in the US was interesting.
-* The correlations between measures of civic engagement and other measures of social well-being was surprising and enlightening.
+* The [correlations](#social-capital-indexhttpswwwoecdorginnovationresearch1825848pdf) between measures of civic engagement and other measures of social well-being was surprising and enlightening.
 * The middle third of the book was engaging, especially the discussion of how television has affected social capital.

 ## What I Disliked

 * It's extremely dry.
   * It buries the reader in graphs and statistics to an extent far beyond what was necessary to make the point.
-* The book constantly refers to social networking as "computer mediated communication."
+* The book constantly refers to social networking as "computer-mediated communication."
   * I know Putnam wrote it in 2001, but I don't remember anyone calling it that, even then.
-* Putnam's recommended remediations felt vague.
+* Putnam's proposed remediations felt vague.
   * There's a whole section of the book about ways to fix the issues he raises, but they're framed in terms of "what should we do as a society" as opposed to concrete steps that an individual can take.

 ## Key Takeaways

 ### Social capital

-* **Social capital** is the value generated from people in a community knowing an interacting with one another.
+* **Social capital** is the value generated from people in a community knowing and interacting with one another.
 * Generalized reciprocity
   * People in high-trust communities do favors for one another without expecting reciprocity immediately because they're confident they'll receive a favor later.
   * Generalized reciprocity makes communities more efficient because obligations don't need to be settled immediately.